 Aftermath of the War

-When Athens surrendered in 404 BCE, it was clear that the war had truly come to an end.
+When Athens surrendered in 404 BCE, it was clear that the Peloponnesian war had truly come to an end.
 Political instability within Athens had made it difficult for the government to function, its fleet had been destroyed, and its treasuries were empty.
 This meant Sparta and its allies were free to dictate the terms of peace.
 Thebes and Corinth wanted to burn it to the ground and enslave its people, but the Spartans rejected this notion.
 Although they had been enemies for years, Sparta recognized the contributions Athens had made to Greek culture and did not want to see it destroyed.
 Lysander, however, established a pro-Spartan oligarchy that installed a reign of terror in Athens.

 However, perhaps more importantly, the Peloponnesian War dramatically changed the political structure of Ancient Greece.
 For one, the Athenian Empire was over.
 Sparta assumed the top position in Greece, and for the first time ever it formed an empire of its own, although this would not last more than a half century.
-Fighting would continue amongst the Greeks after the war, and Sparta eventually fell to Thebes and its newly formed Boeotian League.
+Fighting would continue amongst the Greeks after the Peloponnesian war, and Sparta eventually fell to Thebes and its newly formed Boeotian League.

-Yet perhaps the biggest impact of the Peloponnesian War was felt by the citizens of Greece.
+Yet perhaps the biggest impact of the Peloponnesian War was felt by the citizens of ancient Greece.
 The art and literature to come out of this time period spoke often of war weariness and of the horrors of such prolonged conflict, and even some of the philosophy, written by Socrates, reflected some of the inner conflicts people were facing as they tried to understand the purpose and meaning of so much bloodshed.
 Because of this, as well as the role the conflict had in shaping Greek politics, it’s easy to see why the Peloponnesian War played such an important role in the history of Ancient Greece.

 In many ways, the Peloponnesian War marked the beginning of the end for both Athens and Sparta in terms of political autonomy and imperial dominance.
+The Peloponnesian War marked the dramatic end to the fifth century BC and the golden age of Greece.

-During the 4th century, the Macedonians would organize under Philip II, and then Alexander the Great, and bring nearly all of Greece under its control, as well as parts of Asia and Africa.
+During the 4th century, the Macedonians would organize under Philip II, and then Alexander the Great, and bring nearly all of ancient Greece under its control, as well as parts of Asia and Africa.
 Shortly thereafter, the Romans began flexing their muscles throughout Europe, Asia, and Africa.

 Despite losing to Sparta in the Peloponnesian War, Athens continued to be an important cultural and economic center throughout Roman times, and it is the capital of the modern nation of Greece.
-Sparta, on the other hand, despite never being conquered by the Macedonians, ceased to have much influence on the geopolitics of Greece, Europe, or Asia after the 3rd century BCE.
+Sparta, on the other hand, despite never being conquered by the Macedonians, ceased to have much influence on the geopolitics of ancient Greece, Europe, or Asia after the 3rd century BCE.

 It’s true we can look at the Peloponnesian War today and ask “why?”
 But when we consider it in the context of the time, it’s clear how Sparta felt threatened by Athens and how Athens felt it necessary to expand.
 But no matter which way we look at, this tremendous conflict between two of the most powerful cities of the ancient world played an important role in writing ancient history and in shaping the world we call home today.